ThePalaceProject/web-opds-client/README.md

   - `history`: an array of link objects (each with `url` and `text` properties) that is appended every time the user navigates to a new collection
 - `epubReaderUrlTemplate(epubUrl: string) => string`: optional function that returns a URL where you can read an EPUB file.
 - `allLanguageSearch`: optional string to specify if searches in the catalog should not use the browser's language header in requests.
 Default: `false`
+- `fetcher`: optional custom instance of `DataFetcher` to use for network requests.
+If not provided, a new instance will be created.
+Default: `undefined`

 ## React Component